ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

     * **Procedures** have a result.

-   There are restrictions on commands and procedures, specifically that they can be serializable.
+   There are restrictions on commands and procedures, specifically that they must be serializable.
  * Choosing a bundling strategy.
-There are two that were documented in the original paper and one new bundling strategy we are investigating.
+There are two strategies that were documented in the original paper and one new bundling strategy that we are investigating.
     * **Weak**        - a bundle of a single command or a single procedure, or
     * **Strong**      - a bundle of a sequence of commands, optionally terminated by a procedure, or
     * **Applicative** - a bundle of a sequence of commands and procedures, held together using an applicative functor.